QubitChemistry/ChemTools/README.md

 ## The Future

 - [ ] Structural-to-Skeletal, this means that you can type your Structural formula and it will be converted automatically to the Skeletal formula.
+- [ ] Chem of the Day, each day a random Chem gets displayed on the front page with his properties.
+(The random hash is going to be generated from the Dateformat DD/MM/YYYY)